 - Are revenues are mostly generated in the summer months, e.g., zoos?

 Many organizations are shifting from a traditional June 30 or December 31 year-end to better enable themselves to monitor budget to actual by placing the largest revenue-generating quarter as the first in the fiscal year.
 Likely, your development team will thank you, but your administrative team won’t be pleased.

-One of the more significant administrative burdens has been reporting actual results to budget and providing comparative financials to funders, creditors and other readers.
-Organizations have noted that most of the time, funders didn’t have significant issues with reviewing financials of an organization in the year of change.
-In case of questions, organizations had internal financials available for providing comparative information.
+One of the more significant administrative burdens has been reporting actual results to budget.
+Another is providing comparative financials to funders, creditors and other readers.
+Nonprofits have noted that most of the time, funders didn’t have significant issues with reviewing financials of an organization in the year of change.
+In case of questions, nonprofits had internal financials available for providing comparative information.

-Other burdens have included tracking programmatic goals year-over-year in the transition year and objectives of the board of directors’ meetings, such as budget approval and review of audited financial statements and tax returns.
+Other burdens have included tracking programmatic goals year-over-year in the transition year.
+Also, the objectives of the Board of Directors’ meetings, such as budget approval and review of audited financial statements and tax returns.
 These need to change to coincide with the new fiscal year.